$pp$-waves as exact solutions to ghost-free infinite derivative gravity: Acknowledgements

 \section{Acknowledgements}

 We would like to thank B. Tekin and S. Dengiz for useful discussions, suggestions and critical readings of the manuscript.
-We would also like to thank T. de Paula Netto for suggestions and comments.
+We would also like to thank T. de Paula Netto and I. Kol\'a\v{r} for suggestions and comments.